Pupil Premium Grant

 The national trend is that pupils who are eligible for free school meals have lower achievement than those who are not eligible.
 The Pupil Premium grant is to be used to help narrow this gap.

 At John Clare Primary School, we believe that all pupils should be supported to outstanding progress and achievement and be proud of themselves.
 We are committed to using the resources made available to us to help achieve the best outcomes for all learners.
-The total amount of Pupil Premium funding that we are expecting to receive for 2017-2018 is £6,030 and this is based on 5 children who the school and Local Authority have identified.
+The total amount of Pupil Premium funding that we are expecting to receive for 2018-2019 is £3,925and this is based on 5 children who the school and Local Authority have identified.

 This money is being used to support both individuals and groups of children both academically and with teaching and learning behaviours.
 As a school we have decided to support our children through 1:1 support in specific areas of learning.
 We have previously used the Pupil Premium Grant to support children on day and residential trips.